orkes-io/docs/docs/access-control-and-security/applications.md

 <TabItem value="unrestricted roles" label="Unrestricted Roles">

-Unrestricted roles an only be added by an Admin.
+Unrestricted roles can only be added by an Admin.
 Unrestricted roles include:
 * **Unrestricted Worker**—Poll, execute updates, maintain logs, and handle any task without any constraints
 * **Metadata Manager**—Create, update, delete, and grant permissions to any workflow or task definition in the cluster.
 * **Workflow Manager**—Manage the lifecycle of workflows within the system.
 Start, pause, resume, rerun, and delete any workflow execution.